 LOG These subcommands, which are synonyms, control the journal.
 The default is ON, which causes commands entered interactively to be written to the journal file.
-Commands included from syntax files that are included interactively and error messages printed by PSPP are also written to the journal file, prefixed by '>'.
-OFF disables use of the journal.
+Commands included from syntax files that are included interactively and

 The journal is named pspp.jnl by default.
 A different name may be specified.